MSherry24/psimJs/README.md

 #### Initializing
 #####run()
 ```
-run(numProcesses, fileName)
+run(numProcesses, fileName, options)
 inputs:
     [Number] numProcesses - The number of child processes to create
     [String] fileName - The path and name of the file that the child process will run
+    [Object] options - options is not a required argument.
+If used, it had two
+        feilds: topology and p.
+Topology can be one of the topology options listed
+        below.
+If no value is provided, SWITCH will be used as the default.
+Some toplogies
+        require a value for p to set the dimensionality of the topology.
 outputs: None

+Valid options.topology values [STRING]:
+    BUS
+    SWITCH
+    TREE
+    MESH1 - required p value
+    TORUS1 - required p value
+    MESH2 - required p value
+    TORUS2 - required p value
 ```
 #####init()
 ```
 init(process, id, callback)
 inputs:
-    [Object] process - process is a keyword in Node.js and controls a number of message passing functions used by psimJS.
+    [Object] process - process is a keyword in Node.js and controls a number of message passing
+        functions used by psimJS.
 Always pass in the variable process as this argument.
     [String] id - When run() starts new child processes, it passes in a unique id as a command line argument.
         This value should be captured in the child processes and passed into the init function.
     [Function] callback - After all child processes have called init(), the callback function will be